pupil-labs/pupil-docs/user-docs/pupil-capture.md

 <!-- First select the calibration method you would like to use: -->

-Before starting the calibration, make sure to secure the headset comfortably to ensure a good calibration result.
+Before starting calibration, ensure that eye(s) are robustly detected and that the headset is comfortable for the participant.

 #### Screen Marker Calibration